pingcap/tidb-operator/en/get-started.md

 4. Delete namespaces

-    To make sure there are no lingering resources, you can delete the namespace used for TiDB Cluster.
+    To make sure there are no lingering resources, you can delete the namespace used for your TiDB cluster.

     {{< copyable "shell-regular" >}}